mlherd/donttouchyourface/README.md

 ### Step 2- Train a YOLOv3 model using your dataset

   - **2.A: Install Darknet:**
-    - Follow the instructions here or below: https://pjreddie.com/darknet/install/
+    - Follow the instructions at the link or below: https://pjreddie.com/darknet/install/
       - Download Darknet
         - ```git clone https://github.com/pjreddie/darknet.git```
         - ```cd darknet```